carlosrafaelgn/rafa-pack/README.md

 Add to that the fact my son has been fascinated by the [Nether Reactor](https://minecraft.fandom.com/wiki/Nether_reactor) ever since he first saw it in an online video.

-Therefore, I thought it would be a great idea to create the `Nether Reactor Core Light`, a block that produces all the items necessary to travel to "The End". 😅
+Therefore, I thought it would be a great idea to create the `Nether Reactor Core Light`, a block that produces all the items necessary to travel to "The End", without all the hassle of venturing to the Nether. 😅

 ```
 Crafting table: